Spencer-Sch/Calculator/README.md

 - Cleaned up old comment code
 - Added "output" class module
 - Add functionality so calculator output would be displayed on the screen
-- added HistoryEntry module/class
+- Added HistoryEntry module/class
-  - started adding logic to create and display history entries...needs work
+  - Started adding logic to create and display history entries...needs work

 Day 13

 - Attempted to get equasion history to render to the screen
-  - looked at two different guides for this type of DOM manipulation.
+  - Looked at two different guides for this type of DOM manipulation.
 My code is not working the same as the code in the guides.
 I do not know why.

 Day 14

-- Successfully got equasion history entries to render to the screen.
+- Successfully got equasion history entries to render to the screen
-- Added functionality to "clear" button to clear all history entries from the history UL.
+- Added functionality to "clear" button to clear all history entries from the history UL
-- Began working on functionality to click on a history entry and have the calculator repopulate with that equasion's info.
+- Began working on functionality to click on a history entry and have the calculator repopulate with that equasion's info
 - Refactored "renderOperand" and "renderEquasion" methods of the "Output" class to return data instead of assigning it to global properties.
-This allowed me to re-use "renderEquasion" in the "render" method of the "HistoryEntry" class.
+This allowed me to re-use "renderEquasion" in the "render" method of the "HistoryEntry" class

+Day 15

+- Successfully added functionality to click on a history entry and have the calculator repopulate with that equasion's info
+- Added styling to history entries
+- Put a max limit on how many digits long an operand can be
+- Added logic to shink the font size of the main output to prevent the text from crossing the boundries of its area
+- Contained number text inside of each history entry
+- Added scrolling to overflow of the history column
+- Fixed some last minute bugs

+# Project Complete!